untoldengine/UntoldEngine/docs/API/UsingBlenderAddon.md

 1. Enable `Bake Materials` in the export panel (works for both `Export A Model` and `Export A Tiled Scene`).
-2. Set `Bake Resolution` (default 1024).
-To use a different resolution for one specific material, add a custom property to it named `untold_bake_resolution` (Material Properties tab → Custom Properties → Add) set to the resolution you want — it overrides the export-wide setting for that material only.
+2. `Bake Resolution` (default 1024) is only a fallback.
+Each material's actual bake resolution is auto-detected from the largest source texture feeding it, rounded up to a power of two, and never goes below this fallback — a material built from a 4096x4096 photo texture bakes at 4096 even if you never touch this setting.
+The fallback only kicks in for materials with no source texture to detect from (e.g. procedural/ solid-color materials).
+If the auto-detected resolution is ever wrong for a specific material, add a custom property to it named `untold_bake_resolution` (Material Properties tab → Custom Properties → Add) set to the resolution you want — it overrides auto-detection for that material only.
 3. Export as usual.

 Baked textures need a UV map.
 A mesh using a divergent material with no UVs